 I use the global warming ballyhoo merely as an example.
 There are many other popular ideas that are actually widespread delusions, but almost nobody wants to challenge them for fear of being labeled by others as the deluded ones.
 There is also the phenomenon of “preference falsification” in which people not only hold back on saying they really believe but may even profess to believe the opposite just to avoid what they perceive to be the likely condemnation by others if they spoke truthfully.
 A great book has been written on this: Private Truths, Public Lies: The Social Consequences of Preference Falsification, by Timur Kuran.

 This highlights why freedom of speech is so important.
 People already self regulate their own speech to a large degree.
 When social sanctions are imposed common knowledge is threatened with becoming unknowable.
-Global warming hype is a good example because now that the cat is out of the bag the true believers are doing everything possible to try to silence the skeptics.
+Global cooling/global warming/climate change hype is a good example because now that the cat is out of the bag the true believers are doing everything possible to try to silence the skeptics.
 First they labeled them “deniers,” a transparent attempt to compare global warming skeptics to holocaust deniers.
 The media regularly ridicules anyone who dares to disagree with the climate change dogma.
 Michael Mann, the author of the phony “hockey stick” graph, is suing people who speak out in print about the hoax he created.
 While these suits will no doubt eventually be dismissed the defendants will suffer untold inconvenience and expense defending them.
 Mann probably knows he won’t win the suits, but figures it’s worth losing the battle to win the war.
 He’s probably going to win the war since no one wants to turn their hard earned money over to expensive lawyers.
 Settlement looks attractive if if will end the threat of bankruptcy.
 The purpose of all this is to make the skeptics shut up.